blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/MagnusMagnuson-BiggerBazaar/README.md

 	 - Restrict the amount of total purchases and/or purchases per tier per player
  - Use money you have left at the end of the stage...
 	 - When you take the bazaar portal, your money is not converted into experience points.
 Instead you keep it to buy items at the bazaar.
 Money left when you then leave the bazaar is converted into experience points
- - **or use Lunar Coins.** Consider trying it out with [TemporaryLunarCoins](https://thunderstore.io/package/MagnusMagnuson/TemporaryLunarCoins/)
+ - or use Lunar Coins.
+Consider trying it out with [TemporaryLunarCoins](https://thunderstore.io/package/MagnusMagnuson/TemporaryLunarCoins/)
- 	- **Cost can be configured and does not increase**
+ 	- Cost can be configured and does not increase
+ 	- Cost of vanilla shops can be adjusted
  - You can exchange Lunar Coins for money at the friendly Shopkeeper
 	 - You can adjust the amount of money in the config.
 Setting this value as the same as e.g. a tier 1 item means one Lunar Coin always gives you enough money to buy a tier 1 item
 	 - You can limit the amount of exchanges, completely remove them or have infinite
  - Only the host is required to have the mod installed
- - If you're using ShareSuite, you can choose in the config whether bought items are shared or not by setting "ShareSuiteItemSharingEnabled" to true or false. **Automatically turned on when sharing money.**
+ - If you're using ShareSuite, you can choose in the config whether bought items are shared or not by setting "ShareSuiteItemSharingEnabled" to true or false.
+Automatically turned on when sharing money.
- - Experimental price scaling mode
- 	- Apparently after playing for a bit, players always have enough money to buy all available items.
-To prevent this, this price scaling mode was introduced.
-The prices for chests are scaled in such a way, that the players' combined money is only enough to buy a random percentage (lower and upper bounds configurable) of the shops inventory.
-The configured base costs for tiers are used to keep the correct price ratio.
- 	- Alternatively, you can use the new restriction configurations to limit the amount of purchases per player.

 ## Installation

+(if not using a mod manager)

 - Install [BepInEx Mod Pack](https://thunderstore.io/package/bbepis/BepInExPack/) (if you haven't already)
 - Install [R2API](https://thunderstore.io/package/tristanmcpherson/R2API/) (if you haven't already)